What is the difference between good copywriting and bad copywriting?

 The biggest problem with writing a weekly blog is that it takes time.
 A great blog can take hours to write and edit, so why not hire a virtual assistant to do it instead?
 All you have to do is work with them to come up with some great topics and they will get writing.
 No more worries about missing weekly blogs deadlines, no more headaches about having to put aside time to write.
 You can spend your energy doing the important stuff while we take care of the blogs!

 Readability is incredibly important in marketing.
-By improving the readability of all your content, you will be able increase your online engagement with your customers.
+By improving the readability of all your content, you will be able to increase your online engagement with your customers.
 Instead of ignoring your blog every week, they will start to look forward to it!
 I can help by writing you polished, professional, and readable blogs that are tailored to you and your business.
-Contact me today for a free consultation and we can talk about potential blog topics and how they can fit into your overall marketing strategy.